StableCoder/cmake-scripts/README.md

     ${PROJECT_SOURCE_DIR}/example/*.[ch]
 )

-_ClangFormat(${TARGET_NAME} ${ALL_CODE_FILES})
+clang_format(${TARGET_NAME} ${ALL_CODE_FILES})
 ```

 ### clang-tidy

 When detected, [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) can be enabled by using the option of `-DCLANG_TIDY=ON`.
+Disabled by default.

 ### include-what-you-use

 This tool helps to organize headers for all files encompass all items being used in that file, without accidentally relying upon headers deep down a chain of other headers.
-This is disabled by default, and can be enabled via have the program installed and adding `-DADD_IWYU=ON`.
+This is disabled by default, and can be enabled via have the program installed and adding `-DIWYU=ON`.

 ### cppcheck

 This tool is another static analyzer in the vein of clang-tidy, which focuses on having no false positives.
-This is by default disabled, and can be enabled via have the program installed and adding `-DADD_CPPCHECK=ON`.
+This is by default disabled, and can be enabled via have the program installed and adding `-DCPPCHECK=ON`.